venomdenom/based/README.md

 # Based ML models
-written from scratch(some are even without numpy)
+Written from scratch(some are even without numpy)

 ## About
 Implenemtation of some basic ML algorithms with some other stuff, like hyperparams search, model tests.